kubernetes-sigs/gateway-api/docs-src/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ParametersRef is a controller-specific resource containing the
+<p>ParametersRef is a reference to a resource that contains the configuration
-configuration parameters corresponding to this class.
+parameters corresponding to the GatewayClass.
 This is optional if the controller does not require any additional configuration.</p>
-<p>Parameters resources are implementation specific custom resources.
-These
+<p>ParametersRef can reference a standard Kubernetes resource, i.e. ConfigMap,
-resources must be cluster-scoped.</p>
+or an implementation-specific custom resource.
+The resource can be cluster-scoped or namespace-scoped as with ConfigMap, if the namespace is known by the implementation.</p>
 <p>If the referent cannot be found, the GatewayClass&rsquo;s &ldquo;InvalidParameters&rdquo;
 status condition will be true.</p>
 <p>Support: Custom</p>